Mark Luttrell Transition Center

 (901) 372-2080

-Named after former TDOC Commissioner Mark Luttrell, the facility offers offenders - or “residents” as they are called at MLTC - a phased program that focuses on cognitive and behavioral care, education, and job skills development.
+Named after former TDOC Commissioner Mark Luttrell, the facility offers inmates - or “residents” as they are called at MLTC - a phased program that focuses on cognitive and behavioral care, education, and job skills development.

 • Phase I involves a structured classroom environment, where residents can participate in a variety of evidence-based vocational and behavioral health programs.
 This includes Career Exploration and Persevere computer programming class, in addition to cognitive behavior intervention program, substance use group therapy, substance use aftercare, and workforce development.